Divested-Mobile/Carrion/README.md

 ------------
 - VoLTE must be working
 - Your device must have official support for Android 11 or higher
-- If seemingly all received calls are unknown state, your device/carrier is likely incompatible
+- If seemingly all received calls are unknown/unsigned state, your device/carrier is likely incompatible

 Device Compatibility
 --------------------